Negotiator behind Freedom Convoy deal says Ottawa used emergency powers too quickly

 Starting in late January, protesters have been protesting pandemic-related restrictions and blocking access to neighborhoods and major arteries around Parliament Hill, clogging the streets with trucks and other vehicles.

-The initiation of the act gave the authorities broad temporary powers, including the ability to freeze protesters’ bank accounts and credit cards, and allowed officials to requisition tow trucks.
+The initiation of the act gave the authorities broad temporary powers, including the ability to freeze protesters’ bank accounts and credit cards and force towing companies to help them clean up cars.
 Attendance at any event deemed illegal, such as the protest against the convoy in Ottawa, has also become illegal.

 Last week, unsealed cabinet minutes showed Trudeau took the unprecedented step of enacting the law just a day after his national security adviser informed him of a potential “breakthrough” in the crisis.

-Office of the Minister of Public Safety Canada later said the minutes mention negotiations held by the city of Ottawa that were “ultimately unsuccessful” after many associated with the convoy “disowned”.
+Office of the Minister of Public Safety later said the minutes spoke of the negotiations the city had which “ultimately failed” after many connected with the convoy “rejected them”.

 The government considered the outcome of these negotiations “as a factor influencing the decision to apply the Emergency Law,” the minister’s office added.